Nimodeyv/Board_counter/README.md

 2. Roboflow to annotate images
 3. Ultralytics Yolov8 to train model on specific images
 4. FastAPI and uvicorn to deploy a user interface
+5. Docker to create and deploy a container running this app on other computer

 ![Alt text](./raw_images/post.png)
 ![Alt text](./raw_images/response.png)